 Grandiflora: A cross between a floribunda and a hybrid tea, grandifloras are tall and regal.
 They bloom over and over throughout the season.
 The have clusters like hybrid teas.

-Shrub and landscape: Shrub roses have a natural disease resistance, grow in a wide variety of climates and require less care and pruning thanks to their compact growth habit.
+Shrub and landscape: Shrub roses have natural disease resistance, grow in a wide variety of climates, and require less care and pruning thanks to their compact growth habit.
 They flower prolifically over a long period of time.

 Climbing: Climbing roses produce long, arching canes with flowers all along the cane.
 They can be trained to grow up a fence, trellis or any other kind of structure.

 Antique: Antique roses are generally considered roses that were introduced before 1867 and the development of the first modern hybrid tea roses.
 Antique rose rustlers and collectors consider most roses more than 75 years old to be antique — with the shared characteristics of beautiful fragrance, ease of cultivation, and disease resistant.

 Many of these roses were gleaned from old cemeteries or abandoned estates where they thrived with little or no care for years and years.
 Hybrid tea roses often lack the fragrance of antique roses, but on the other hand modern hybrid tea roses come in a vast array of stunning colors, while antique colors are more subtle.